shramdas/VARV/README.md

 ## Synopsis

 VARV is a pipeline for automating many of the steps required for performing gene or group based tests with [EPACTS](http://genome.sph.umich.edu/wiki/EPACTS).
+VARV is a command line tool that can be run from a Linux system.

 ## Installation